Special topics in civil and environmental engineering offered occasionally by permanent or visiting faculty members.

 Student learning goals

-You will understand large deformation kinematics of continua.
+Develop a deeper understanding of large deformation kinematics of continua.
 You will also get some basic insight into theory of manifolds which governs large deformation continuum mechanics.

 General method of instruction